Sultanate of Women

 TURHAN HATICE SULTAN

-After Kösem’s death, Turhan Hatice Sultan became Valide Sultan.
-Her son, Sultan Mehmed IV was 6 years old when he became the sultan, so Turhan ruled the empire as the official regent.
+After Kösem Sultan’s death, Turhan Hatice Sultan became Valide Sultan.
+Her son, Sultan Mehmed IV, was only six years old at the time of his accession, necessitating Turhan Hatice Sultan’s rule as official regent.

-She is buried in a mausoleum opposite the New Mosque, together with her son Sultan Mehmed IV.
+Turhan Hatice Sultan is buried in a mausoleum opposite the Yeni Mosque, alongside her son Sultan Mehmed IV.

 Turhan Hatice Sultan - Sultanate of Women